 Art in the Park

 River Parks is home to the city’s largest collection of outdoor wildlife bronze sculptures.
-The fourteen sculptures are gifts to the citizens of Tulsa from NatureWorks, Inc., a local organization which promotes wildlife conservation and education projects in the community.
-Several other sculptures are located throughout the park system including Blair Fountain, the massive sculpture/fountain located in the river channel just north of the Pedestrian Bridge.
-In 2002, the Bank of Oklahoma and NatureWorks joined forces to fund the BOk Plaza, located at 71st and Riverside Drive.
+The fifteen sculptures are gifts to the citizens of Tulsa from NatureWorks, Inc., a local organization which promotes wildlife conservation and education projects in the community.
+Several other sculptures are located throughout the park system.
+In 2002 the Bank of Oklahoma and NatureWorks joined forces to fund the BOk Plaza, located at 71st and Riverside Drive.
 The BOk Plaza features a native Oklahoma black bear mother playing in a waterfall with her three cubs.